Frequently Asked Questions

 The Boston area is home to many companies and universities that need people with strong reasoning skills, who are not afraid to tackle challenging problems that involve mathematics.
+Often, the pipeline to STEM careers breaks down in the K-8 years, and students arrive in college without the grounding or the interest to pursue most math-heavy majors.
 While some US students have access to math clubs where they build their problem solving skills, finding such a place in Cambridge for school children hasn't been easy.
-This is why we have created the Cambridge Math Circle.
+This is why we created the Cambridge Math Circle.

 What do you mean by “fun, beautiful math for all”?

 Arithmetic doesn’t have much relation to what mathematicians do.
 Math is creative, and in many ways shares more with arts like poetry and music than the impression of math from traditional math classes.
 We want to show students that.
 Mathematicians ask interesting questions about shapes and logic and codes and games, not just with numbers.
 And mathematical reasoning skills are useful across science, technology, and engineering.